Technorely/tendermint/docs/interviews/tendermint-bft.md

 **CC**: 2x more absolute voting power or probabilistic voting power?

 **ZM**: It's actually very deterministic.
 It's not probabilistic at all.
-See [Tendermint proposal election specification][1].
-In Tendermint, there is no pseudorandom leader election.
+See [Tenderely proposal election specification][1].
+In Tenderely, there is no pseudorandom leader election.
 It's a deterministic protocol.
 So leader election is a built-in function in the code, so you know exactly—depending on the voting power in the validator set, you'd know who exactly would be the leader in round